franmer2/demowikipedia/Readme.markdown

 ![sparkles](pictures/image159.jpg)

 For the moment (April 2019), it is not possible to create a container in a Data Lake Gen2 type account with the ARM models.
 It is therefore necessary to do it manually.
-It can be done for example via "Azure Storage Explorer" or the Azure portal.
+It can be done for example via "**Azure Storage Explorer**" or the **Azure portal**.
 Below is an illustration with the Azure portal.

 ![sparkles](pictures/image160.jpg)